-- 4. Plug saw into power source.

-- 5. Insert yellow key into master switch and turn "ON".

-- 6. Press ELEV key.

-7. Press and hold $\begin{vmatrix} J{\downarrow}^{og} \end{vmatrix}$ key to lower the motor to where the end of the shaft is approximately 1/4" above the channel.

-8. Slide the arbor wrench handle between end of motor shaft and mounting channel to act as a feeler gauge.
-Carefully lower the motor using key until the end of shaft is just touching the arbor wrench.
+- 4. Plug saw into power source. - 5.
+Insert yellow key into master switch and turn "ON". - 6.
+Press ELEV key. - 7.
+Press and hold where the end of the shaft is approximately 1/4" above the channel. - 8.
+Slide the arbor wrench handle between end of motor shaft and mounting channel to act as a feeler gauge.
+Carefully lower the motor using with the end of shaft is just touching the arbor wrench.
 The wrench should slide back and forth with only slight resistance.
 Tighten screw "A".
 Turn master switch "OFF" and remove yellow key.

-NOTE: Do not change this elevation setting until
+NOTE: Do not change this elevation setting until.